 - A strip of lemon peel

-Combine the Garden Tiger, lemon juice and sugar syrup in an ice filled cocktail shaker.
+Combine the Garden Swift, lemon juice and sugar syrup in an ice filled cocktail shaker.
 Shake until well coated in condensation, strain into a champagne flute or coupe and top with sparkling wine.
 Garnish with the twist of lemon peel.